marcmarinam/obsidian-fmp/Free trial remake/Remake FT Overview.md

 We can create a new `getFreeTrialData` function that has similar responsibilities to the two mentioned before.
 This function could be called by the `experimentalFreeTrialPurchaseWorkflow`.

-### Questions
-Should the journey to coupon relationship live only on ecomm-gate?
-At the moment we store these coupons in both ecomm-gate and titan.

 #### Main work
 This remake is divided into two pieces of work:
 * [[LAB-662 New FT eligibility query]]